SegataLab/viromedb/README.md

 # viromeDB

-Scripts for the ViromeDB project
+The code organized in this repo recapitulates the computational steps for the assembly and curation of the sequences of ViromeDB.

-## Virome Assembly Pipeline ##
+The code provided here is not optimized for universal use and is released for information and reproducibility puroposes only.
+This code cannot be run "as is" and needs to be adapted to your storage and computational architecture to be used.

-Viromes with a ViromeQC enrichment score > 50 were assembled into contigs with this pipeline.
+## Step 0: Virome Assembly ##

-### assemble_sample.sh
+Viromes with a [ViromeQC](https://github.com/SegataLab/viromeqc) enrichment score > 50 are assembled into contigs and screened with this pipeline (`asemble_sample.sh`)

 - Reads cleaned to remove low quality reads with Trim-Galore
 - Human hg19 removal (Bowtie2)